-A Final Note: Line-Edits, "Corrections" and Happy Accidents

-Yes, we all sometimes need help with minor line-edits involving spelling, grammar and so on, but very rarely should this be a topic of group conversation.
+X. A Final Note: Line-Edits, "Corrections" and Happy Accidents but very rarely should this be a topic of group conversation.
 Exceptions may include a passage that could be read multiple ways, or a punctuation mark that seems an important clue to meaning.